zouppen/retroska/README.md

 ./push_if ethX my_retroska
 ```

 It asks the password for sudo.
-If you've got no sudo, adapt the
+If you've got no `sudo`, adapt the
 script to your needs.

-Please keep in mind the interface push lasts only during the
+Please keep in mind that the interface stays in the container only
-run-time.
-In case of VLAN device, Linux destroys the interface.
-In
+during the execution.
+In case of VLAN device, Linux destroys the
-case of physical interface, it returns back to the host use.
+interface after container is stopped.
+In case of physical interface,
+it is returned back to the host.

 **TODO** Provide systemd scripts for running the container with the
 network.
 Test it with Podman 4